dsnezhkov/zombieant/README.md

 -----
 ## Introduction

-On a recent engagement our team was faced with hiding malware from a commercial EDR on Linux.
-We wanted to share a few techniques that helped us persist on the target and what led us on a path to creating modularized malware based on linker preloading and in-memory payload interfaces.
+We wanted to share a few techniques that helped us evade a commercial EDR on Linux and persist on the target.
+This led us on a path to creating modularized malware based on linker preloading and in-memory payload interfaces.

+## Problem
+In general, when operating in adversarial environments, we have to accommodate the following contexts:
+- Can we find and preload existing trusted binary with this technique
+- Can we bring a cradle which we can preload with modular malware.
+The cradle can be very basic and not point to malware by itself.

+An so we will approach solving both of these issues with the discussion below.

 ## Objectives
 - Build modular Linux malware, that can evade detection via its use of linker preloading techniques.